Saranwich-cstu40/CS100-firstrepo/readme.md

 # Welcome to CS100 - first repository
-last update: 2/09/2025
+**last update**: 2/09/2025
+## About this repository
 this repo is about creating a repository.
-Also including remote repo practicing
+The primary goal is to practice fundamental Git and version control concepts, including:

+* Initializing a local repository.
+* Connecting a local repository to a remote one (like on GitHub).
+* Committing changes.
+* Pushing updates to the remote repository.